discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/05-components.md

 Once you've made those changes and saved, you should see the counter interface in the banner.
 Every time you click the button, the number will go up.

 Now we know how to use other components from our theme!
-To learn more about all of this, we recommend you check out out [the Ember guides](https://guides.emberjs.com/release/), and read through code from other Discourse themes, plugins, or core.
+To learn more about all of this, we recommend you check out [the Ember guides](https://guides.emberjs.com/release/), and read through code from other Discourse themes, plugins, or core.

 Next up we'll take a look at some of the other JS-based customization which Discourse offers.